Encrypted-DNS-Deployment-Initiative/Workstreams/Initial-Ideas.md

 - Separate transport from DNS messages to facilitate scaling
 - Open question: is it desirable/necessary to facilitate anonymity of resolver operators, or would a mechanism that requires enrollment or coordination or identification be acceptable?

+# Things to document
+- DNS current uses and use cases so that proposals can be evaluated to score what works/what breaks
+- Capture any territorial compliance/legal requirements

 # Other Random Stuff
 - Develop short presentation that any participant can use to do a 5-minute lightning talk overview of EDDI at workshops/meetings/conferences